PlatformStories/boat-detector/README.md

 # boat-detector

-A GBDX task that detects boats at sea or at the dock.
-Boats include ships, vessels, speed boats, barges and cranes (self- propelled or not).
+A GBDX task that detects boats.
+Boats include ships, vessels, speed boats, barges and cranes (self-propelled or not).

 The inputs to the task are a 4/8-band multispectral image, its pan-sharpened counterpart and, optionally, a water mask.
 The output is a geojson file with the detection bounding boxes.